Life, the Universe, and Everything

 Between critics and acquaintances, I’d heard the film described as everything from magnificent to pretentious to nauseating.
 I didn’t find it nauseating.
 Pretentious?
 Yeah, I wouldn’t quibble with that, yet I also thought that it was magnificent.
 I’m not sure that a spoiler warning really applies, but if you know absolutely nothing about The Tree of Life and don’t want to, either, stop now and consider my recommendation; otherwise, continue after the pic.

-Pitt is very good as Mr. O’Brien; it’s the first performance of his, I think, that I’ve responded to as more than fine.
-The fact that Chastain is still something of an unknown quantity, finally having her breakout year with a slew of projects released on top of one another, probably works in the film’s favor — although since Pitt’s celebrity doesn’t overshadow his own role, to his and Malick’s credit, I suppose a more recognizable face as Mrs. O’Brien wouldn’t have been a problem either.
+Pitt is very good as Mr. O’Brien; I think it’s the first performance of his that I’ve responded to as more than fine.
+The fact that Chastain is still rather an unknown quantity, finally having her breakout year with a slew of projects released on top of one another, probably works in the film’s favor — although since Pitt’s celebrity doesn’t overshadow his own role, to his and Malick’s credit, I suppose a more recognizable face as Mrs. O’Brien wouldn’t have been a problem either.
 (Which is funny to me as I write it, because Chastain has a very recognizable face: She looks from certain angles like Julia Roberts and almost all the time like her The Help costar Bryce Dallas Howard.)

 Given that the scenes with Penn felt out of place to me — and that’s saying something

 in an otherwise small-scale domestic drama that involves a digression to dinosaurs — I don’t know that my disfavor for them is so much his fault as Malick’s.
 Those scenes are ostensibly the lynchpin of the entire movie, since Jack is the character we follow from the ’50s/’60s-set scenes into today and a sort of afterlife, but they almost felt intrusive.
 While Jack appears in that afterlife as Penn, by the way, Hunter McCracken is an absolute natural on screen as Young Jack.